 Use a small cookie scoop (1 tablespoon) to divide the dough.
 Or use a scale to weigh out approximately 30 grams for each cookie.
 I ended up with 22 cookies.

-With your hands to roll each dough portion into a ball and then flatten to about 1/4 inch (1/2 cm) and place them on the baking sheet.
+With your hands to roll each dough portion into a ball and place them on the baking sheet.
+Then flatten each cookie to about ¼ inch (½ cm) either with a fork, the bottom of a cup, or the ball of your hand.
 Leave about 1 inch between cookies.
 They will puff up but not spread out too much.